-Council also set aside one hour at the commencement of its Ordinary Meeting of Council on Tuesday 15 June 2021 commencing at 6:30pm for Residents or Ratepayers who wished to address the Council on the draft Annual Business Plan 2021-2022, draft Rating Policy 2021-2022, draft Long Term Financial Plan 2021-2041 and/or draft Fees and Charges 2021-2022.
-Ratepayers were required to phone Council on 8620 0500 to register their interest in making a verbal presentation to Council on the draft Annual Business Plan 2021-2022, draft Rating Policy 2021-2022, draft Long Term Financial Plan 2020-2039 and/or draft Fees and Charges 2021-2022.
+Council also set aside one hour at the commencement of its Ordinary Meeting of Council on Tuesday 21 June 2022 commencing at 6:30pm for Residents or Ratepayers who wish to address the Council on the draft Annual Business Plan 2022-2023, draft Rating Policy 2022-2023, draft Long Term Financial Plan 2022-2042 and/or draft Fees and Charges 2022-2023.
+Ratepayers were required to phone Council on 8620 0500 to register their interest in making a verbal presentation to Council on the draft Annual Business Plan 2022-2023, draft Rating Policy 2022-2023, draft Long Term Financial Plan 2022-2042 and/or draft Fees and Charges 2022-2023, draft Long Term Financial Plan 2022-2042 and/or draft Fees and Charges 2022-2023.

-Council also accepted email submissions to council@frc.sa.gov.au provided a contact name, address and phone number are included in the email.
+Council also accepted email submissions to council@frc.sa.gov.au provided a contact name, address and phone number are included in the email and provided a facility from the Council website for people to ask questions regarding, or make submissions on, the draft plans.

-All submissions made, both written and verbal, were taken into account and considered by Council at a Special Meeting held on 29 June 2021.
+All submissions made, both written and verbal, if any had been received, would have been taken into account and considered by Council at the June 2022 Ordinary Meeting prior to any final changes being made as a result.
+Formal adoption was undertaken at a Special Meeting held on 28 June 2022.